AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Chat Rooms/agora_chat_chatroom_attributes_android.md

 ```

 #### Remove multiple custom attributes
-To remove multiple custom attributes, chat room members can call the `asyncRemoveChatRoomAttributesFromServer` method with same name to remove multiple custom attribute that set by themselves.
-After you successfully call this method, other members in the chat room receives an `onAttributesRemoved` callback.
+To remove multiple custom attributes, chat room members can call the `asyncRemoveChatRoomAttributesFromServer` method with same name to remove multiple custom attributes that are set by themselves.
+After you successfully call this method, other members in the chat room receive an `onAttributesRemoved` callback.

 ```java
 // Removes multiple custom attributes by specifying chat room ID and the attribute key list.